Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Most people’s eating patterns more closely resemble group B, but this may not be a very good thing.

 Just from eating their calories mostly in the morning, Group A saw a 7% improvement in blood glucose and a 54% improvement in insulin.
 Group A also saw their testosterone levels decrease by 50% and their levels of SHBG increase by 105%!
 Group B didn’t see any of these beneficial changes.1,10

 Breakfast is the new dinner, people!

 The second reason we recommend caution is that depriving yourself of food for a large portion of the day may exacerbate your carbohydrate cravings and lead to poor food choices and binging.
-Since women with PCOS are already susceptible to both of these things because of their hormones, intermittent fasting may not be the healthiest option.
+Since women with PCOS are already susceptible to both of these things due to their hormones, intermittent fasting may not be the healthiest option.

 Do all women with PCOS need to eliminate dairy and gluten from their diets?

-If you know someone, or have heard of someone, who benefited from eliminating dairy and gluten from their diet and you’d like to try it too, then by all means, go for it!
+If you know someone, who benefited from eliminating dairy and gluten from their diet and you’d like to try it too, then by all means, go for it!
 But if you want to keep those foods in your diet and you tolerate them well, don’t feel pressured to give them up.

 There’s not much research on the effects of including or excluding either dairy or gluten in a PCOS-friendly diet.

 Most of the evidence to suggest people should avoid these foods is anecdotal, meaning it’s just word-of-mouth testimony from individuals who have experienced good things from cutting them out.